gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 differences, then we can say that the training programs caused the differences.
 We can also say that we have evidence that those differences pertain to the population of STAT 217 students.
-This seems similar to the scenario where all 217 students participated in the training programs except that by using random sampling, only a fraction of the population needs to actually be studied to make inferences to the entire population of interest -- saving time and money.
+This seems similar to the scenario where all STAT 217 students participated in the training programs except that by using random sampling, only a fraction of the population needs to actually be studied to make inferences to the entire population of interest -- saving time and money.